kmgowda/SBK/README.md

 SBK can be deployed in  distributed nodes using applications [**SBK-RAM**](sbk-ram), [**SBK-GEM**](sbk-gem) and [**SBK-GEM-YAL**](sbk-gem-yal).
-SBK can be executed on the multiple nodes and performance results can be aggregated into one master node called SBK-RAM (SBK - Results Aggregation Monitor).
+SBK can be executed on the multiple nodes and performance results can be aggregated into one master node called SBM (Storage Benchmark Monitor).

 ![SBK Eco System](images/sbk-ram.png)